DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/super-quick-instructions.md

 1. Download and install the latest version of UEVR Easy Injector
    * https://github.com/oduis/UEVRDeluxe/releases/latest/download/UEVREasyInjector.exe
    * Windows Defender protected your PC: press "More info" and "Run anyway"
-1. Run it and set up the profile
+2. Run it and set up the profile
    1. Choose Hogwarts Legacy
-   1. Search profile
+   2. Search profile
-   1. Choose the 1st Person Profile (v1.07) created by Pande4360, jbusfield, DJ
+   3. Choose the 1st Person Profile (v1.08) created by Pande4360, jbusfield, DJ
-   2. Press Install
+   4. Press Install
-   1. "How is your VR headset connected to the PC?" (setting the runtime for UEVR to use)
+   5. Select OpenXr for "How is your VR headset connected to the PC?" (setting the runtime for UEVR to use)
-      1. OpenXr - for Meta Link, Virtual Desktop (even if you own Hogwarts Legacy on Steam)
-      1. OpenVr - for SteamVR
-2. Keep the Unreal Easy Injector window open
+3. Keep the Unreal Easy Injector window open
+4. Set the runtime for your PC
+   * VDXR for Virtual Desktop
+   * or Meta if you use the Meta Quest Link app instead
+   * Do not use SteamVR at all
-1. Connect your VR HMD to your PC
+5. Connect your VR HMD to your PC
-2. Start Hogwarts Legacy and load into the character/save-slot selection screen
+6. Start Hogwarts Legacy and load into the character/save-slot selection screen
-1. Press `Ctrl + Alt + U` to inject VR
+7. Press `Ctrl + Alt + U` to inject VR
-1. Boom!
+8. Boom!
 You're in Hogwarts in VR 🧙‍♂️✨🧙‍♀️

 [Read the full guide](README.md) for controls, advice on performance, and troubleshooting